EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/90_how-to-allow-users-to-pay-kv-table.md

 2. In the `upsert` action access the instance of `address_table` belonging to this contract by declaring a local variable of `address_table` type and pass the contract name as paramter.
 3. And then call the `put` method of the `address_table` and pass to it a newly created `person` object based on the action’s input parameters and the payer account name.

-Refer to the following possible implementation to allow a specific account name to be the payer for the resources needed to store a person object in the `kv table`:
+Refer to the following reference implementation to allow a specific account name to be the payer for the resources needed to store a person object in the `kv table`:

 `smartcontract.hpp file`